techidaily/site-techno-recovery/source/_posts/turning-off-talkback-functionality-in-your-samsung-tv-a-simple-walkthrough.md

 [How to Turn Off SOS on an iPhone 14](https://www.lifewire.com/iphone-14-turn-off-sos-8630001)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/djPqRkskaBo?si=O6FEI-KVW0HwN417" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Why You Shouldn't Disable Amber and Emergency Alerts on iPhone

  Even though these alerts can sometimes be surprising or unwelcome, you should leave them on—especially the emergency alerts.
 These messages arrive when there is dangerous weather or another severe health or safety event imminent in your area.
 If a tornado, flash flood, or other potential natural disaster is heading your way, you'll want to know so that you can take action.